allandieguez/hdds/experiments/yyyymmdd-xxx-brief-experiment-headline/readme.md

 >  - Importante step to milestone
 >  - Another step to milestone
 >  ...
+#### Milestone 3
+> Examples of Milestones:
+>  - Define Train/Dev/Test/Validation splits for the dataset
+>  - Define best technical/business metrics for the model evaluation
 #### ...
 ### Expected Outcomes:
+ < Optional field; what is expected from the experiment besides hypothesis validation. >
 #### Expected Outcome 1:
->
+> Description of what is expected after completing the Experiment.
 #### Expected Outcome 2:
+> If more outcomes are expected, each should have their own subsection.
+#### Expected Outcome 3:
->
+> Examples of expected outcomes:
+> - A model pipeline for predicting Y from features extracted from dataset X;
+> - Definition of groups of interest (clusters, cohorts, etc) in the dataset.
 #### ...

 ## Takeaways:
- < List of Takeaways; must answer questions raised by the Milestones, but not limited to them  >
+ < Must answer questions raised by the Milestones, but not limited to them >

 ### Takeaway 1
  < work contained on a single Analysis >

 Analysis Task: [yyyymmdd-xxx-analysis-task-one.ipynb](./yyyymmdd-xxx-analysis-task-one.ipynb)
 > Description of the takeaway, pointing out enough evidence to support the discoveries.
 When connected to a Milestone, the text should point out how the evience changed the prior knowledge from when the Milestone was first sketched.
 ### Takeaway 2
  < work contained on several Analysis >

 Analysis Tasks:
 - [yyyymmdd-xxx-analysis-task-one.ipynb](./yyyymmdd-xxx-analysis-task-one.ipynb)
 - [yyyymmdd-xxx-analysis-task-two.ipynb](./yyyymmdd-xxx-analysis-task-two.ipynb)
 - [yyyymmdd-xxx-analysis-task-three.ipynb](./yyyymmdd-xxx-analysis-task-three.ipynb)
-> Description of the takeaway...
+> A takeaway may reference more than one analysis notebook, specially when there are more complex EDA and Modeling tasks involved.
+The text should remain as summarized as possible, pointing out the most relevant information.
+If a reader wishes to read further about a specific topic, the information should be easily accessible on the Analysis notebook.
 ### ...